SystemJargon/mac-changer/README.md

 GNU MAC Changer is an utility that makes the maniputation of MAC addresses of network interfaces easier.

+I also made this in light of seeing "square" which I forked [here](https://github.com/lwsnz/square) - this maybe a way easier method.

+Not that I use Disney Circle, but I am currently writing a paper on DNS with security as a highlight of sorts.

 ----

 ## How to use it